sirca/clusterous/README.md

     clusterous launch subprojects/environments/ipython-lite/ipython.yml

 You will get detailed output as Clusterous launched IPython Parallel.
-When you run it for the first time (to be technical, for the first time with your configured S3 bucket), it takes some time to launch as it builds an IPython parallel Docker image.
+When you run it for the first time (to be technical, for the first time with your configured S3 bucket), it takes some time to launch as it builds an IPython Parallel Docker image.
+This built image is stored in the S3 bucket you specified in the configuration file.

 Once it has launched, Clusterous will output a URL to the IPython notebook on your cluster.
 Open this URL in your web browser to access the IPython notebook.